pfinorbi/kubernetes-resume-challenge/README.md

 If the preparation is done we can create the `deploy.yml` file under the `.github/workflows` directory to define our workflow.

-The wokflow has been built with in a multi job structure.
+The wokflow has been built in a multi job structure.
 The first job logs in to Docker Hub, extracts metadata to be used for tagging, builds and pushes the image to Docker Hub.
 The second job installs kubectl, logs in to Azure, sets kubernetes context, creates kubernetes manifest from the Helm chart and deploys the manifest files.